 Our Palliative Care for Dementia program helps patients at any stage of the disease, not just end of life.
 Some families only need it a short time to learn behavior management techniques.
 Others want support much longer.
-It is not covered by Medicare or insurance plans, but thanks to generous funders, the cost is just $200 for the first month, and $150 for each subsequent month.
+It is not covered by Medicare or insurance plans; it is funded through private payment from the patient/family and by grants.
 Charity care is available for families who need financial assistance.

 Whenever you need help or advice, you can call and talk directly to a nurse or social worker, there's someone to turn to any time of day or night—never an answering service.
 (602) 636-6363

 Home visits from a dementia educator who teaches behavior management strategies for Alzheimer’s disease and other dementias, and helps with medications, placement options and living wills.

 Gillian Hamilton, MD, PhD, a nationally recognized geriatrician and dementia expert, can answer your questions by phone and consult with your loved one’s physician if desired.